CEI-lab/ece3400-2017/docs/lab4.md

 The LL’s mean “long long,” or a 64-bit number.
 Leave these in.

+Program the sketch onto *both* of your Arduinos.
+If you like, you can use two PC's, one for each Arduino, so that you can open a serial monitor for each simultaneously.
+Otherwise, you can use a single PC and switch the serial monitor between the two.

-Program the sketch onto BOTH of your Arduinos (with the radios plugged in and the appropriate channel assigned), and open up the Serial monitors.
-Type in “T” and hit enter on ONE of the Arduinos.
+Choose one Arduino to be the transmitter and open the serial monitor for it.
+Type in “T” and hit enter.
 This will put it in Transmit mode.
-You should see one Arduino sending a timestamp and the other Arduino receiving it.
+You should see this Arduino sending a timestamp.
+Switch to the serial monitor for the other Arduino and you should see it printing the received message.

 Once this is working, do some quick experiments with range and channel number.
 How far do the radios work at the chosen power level?
 Do you have any dropped packets?
 Is there any interference?

-Note: If you wish to try different power levels, note that the commented values are INCORRECT.
+*Note:* If you wish to try different power levels, note that the commented values are INCORRECT.
 The enum names are “RF24_PA_MIN, RF24_PA_LOW, RF24_PA_HIGH, and RF24_PA_MAX.”
 There is no MED value that the code mentions.

-Make sure you understand the Getting Started sketch at a high level; it is suggested that you use this sketch as a building block for your own radio code.
+Make sure you understand the "Getting Started" sketch at a high level; it is suggested that you use this sketch as a building block for your own radio code.
 If you have any questions, ask a staff member.

 **Sending Maze Information**
-We will now do two exercises for sending maze information – one where the entire maze is sent and one where only new information is sent.
+We will now do two exercises for sending maze information, one where the entire maze is sent and one where only new information is sent.

 **Sending the Entire Maze**

- The most intuitive way of sending an entire maze is with a two-dimensional array.
+ The most intuitive way of representing an entire maze is with a two-dimensional array.
 Use this 2D char array as an example:

 ```C
 unsigned char maze[5][5] =